pytorch/glow/docs/AOT.md

 ## Extra options

-- If you want to change the name of the bundle artifacts you can use the option:
+- If you want to change the base name of the bundle artifacts you can use the option:
   ```
   -network-name=<network-name>
   ```
   For example by using the option `-network-name=mb2` the generated bundle artifacts will be named *mb2.o*, *mb2.h*, *mb2.weights.bin* and *mb2.weights.txt*.

-- The object file `<network_name>.o` associated to the bundle is non-relocatable by default.
+- The generated bundle object file `<network_name>.o` is non-relocatable by default.
 It is possible to control the relocation model with the command line option `-relocation-model=<mode>`.
 This option supports two modes:
   - `static`: (Default) Produce non-relocatable code.
   - `pic`: Produce position independent code.